Meningitis: Steroids

 Additional treatment with corticosteroids (usually dexamethasone) has shown some benefits, such as a reduction of hearing loss, and better short term neurological outcomes in adolescents and adults from high-income countries with low rates of HIV.
 Some research has found reduced rates of death while other research has not.
 They also appear to be beneficial in those with tuberculosis meningitis, at least in those who are HIV negative.

 Professional guidelines therefore recommend the commencement of dexamethasone or a similar corticosteroid just before the first dose of antibiotics is given, and continued for four days.
 Given that most of the benefit of the treatment is confined to those with pneumococcal meningitis, some guidelines suggest that dexamethasone be discontinued if another cause for meningitis is identified.
 The likely mechanism is suppression of overactive inflammation.

 Additional treatment with corticosteroids has a different role in children than in adults.
-Though the benefit of corticosteroids has been demonstrated in adults as well as in children from high-income countries, their use in children from low-income countries is not supported by the evidence; the reason for this discrepancy is not clear.
+Although the benefit of corticosteroids has been demonstrated in adults and children from high-income countries, their use in children from low-income countries is not supported by the evidence; the reason for this discrepancy is not clear.
 Even in high-income countries, the benefit of corticosteroids is only seen when they are given before the first dose of antibiotics, and is greatest in cases of H. influenzae meningitis, the incidence of which has decreased dramatically since the introduction of the Hib vaccine.
-Thus, corticosteroids are recommended in the treatment of pediatric meningitis if the cause is H. influenzae, and only if given before the first dose of antibiotics; other uses are controversial.
+Thus, corticosteroids are recommended for the treatment of pediatric meningitis if the cause is H. influenzae, and only if given before the first dose of antibiotics; other uses are controversial.

 Adjuvant therapies

-In addition to the primary therapies of antibiotics and corticosteroids, other adjuvant therapies are under development or are sometimes used to try and improve survival from bacterial meningitis and reduce the risk of neurological consequences.
+In addition to the primary therapies of antibiotics and corticosteroids, other adjuvant therapies are under development or are sometimes used to improve survival from bacterial meningitis and reduce the risk of neurological consequences.
 Examples of adjuvant therapies that have been trialed include acetaminophen, immunoglobulin therapy, heparin, pentoxifyline, and a mononucleotide mixture with succinic acid.
 It is not clear if any of these therapies are helpful or worsen outcomes in people with acute bacterial meningitis.

 Viral meningitis

-Viral meningitis typically only requires supportive therapy; most viruses responsible for causing meningitis are not amenable to specific treatment.
+Viral meningitis typically requires supportive therapy; most viruses responsible for causing meningitis are not amenable to specific treatment.
 Viral meningitis tends to run a more benign course than bacterial meningitis.
-Herpes simplex virus and varicella zoster virus may respond to treatment with antiviral drugs such as aciclovir, but there are no clinical trials that have specifically addressed whether this treatment is effective.
-Mild cases of viral meningitis can be treated at home with conservative measures such as fluid, bedrest, and analgesics.
+Herpes simplex virus and varicella zoster virus may respond to treatment with antiviral drugs such as aciclovir.
+There are no clinical trials that have specifically addressed whether this treatment is effective.
+Mild cases of viral meningitis can be treated at home with conservative measures such as fluid, bed rest, and analgesics.